Kids Fitness Karate Club

 Seasonal Affiliation fee: 30€ (Paid twice a year - added to you tuition invoice)

 The Shukokai Karate Association has insurance cover.
 It is not compulsory but recommended that you pay this annual insurance fee of 35€.
 Your child is then covered should any injury occur.
-You will be automatically billed for the insurance together with the affiliation fee at the beginning of each year.
+You will be automatically billed for the insurance together with the affiliation fee at the beginning of each year or once you join the club.

 Instructions are given in both Finnish and English.

 Once your child is in club karate, the number of hours they train is important.
 The grading system is strict and the required amount of training hours is required in order for your child to grade.
 Once your child is a green belt it is compulsory that your child attends training twice a week.
 We usually give advanced grades between colour belts, only if a child is old enough or pressing exceptionally fast will a child go from one colour belt to the next.

 Children should come to karate wearing a cleanly pressed gi.
 No watches or jewellery of any kind should be worn while training or competing.
 Children with long hair should have it tied up and hair clipped back out of the face.